Cyb3r-Monk/Threat-Hunting-and-Detection/Command and Control/RITA Beacon Analyzer.md

 let TotalEventsThresholdMin = 24; // A beacon should have at least 24 connections (1h sleep)
 let DurationThreshold_minutes = 180; // only show beacons that had 180 minutes of duration
-let ScoreThreshold = 0.85; // show beacons that have a score greater than 0.85 (max score is 1) let MaxJitterInMilliSeconds = 300000.0; // covers beacons that have 30 seconds jitter let MaxDataJitterinBytes = 32.0; // covers beacons that have 30 seconds data(sent bytes) jitter
+let ScoreThreshold = 0.85; // show beacons that have a score greater than 0.85 (max score is 1) let MaxJitterInSeconds = 30.0; // covers beacons that have 30 seconds jitter let MaxDataJitterinBytes = 32.0; // covers beacons that have 30 seconds data(sent bytes) jitter
 // Define how many devices can have the same beacon. let CompromisedDeviceCountMax = 5; // increasing the value generates more results.